romeovs/nts-desktop/README.md

 ## Usage

 - Click the NTS logo in the menubar to open the player.
 - Use the left and right buttons on the player to navigate between channels.
+You can also use the arrow keys.
 - Click the play/stop button on the live streams to play them.
+Spacebar works too.
 - Drop the link from the browser to an archive show on the menubar icon to play it, `.webloc` files work too.
 - On the archive screen, you can scroll down to reveal the controls and